K2’s Mastering Advanced Excel Functions

 Overview

 In this session, you will learn about many of Excel’s newer tools, including XLOOKUP, SUMIFS, SWITCH, and STOCKHISTORY.
 Also included in this session are discussions of advanced financial functions, such as IPMT and PPMT, and how to retrieve summarized data easily using GETPIVOTDATA and CUBEVALUE.
 Additionally, you will learn how to make sophisticated calculations easier with Dynamic Array formulas, harness the AGGREGATE function’s power, and create more accurate forecasts with Excel’s FORECAST.ETS function.
-No matter your experience working with Excel, participating in this course will help you work more efficiently and effectively in Excel.
+Regardless of your experience working with Excel, participating in this course will help you work more efficiently and effectively in Excel.

 Course Details